artibex/MidiToys/README.md

 - W, E, T, Z, U
 - A, S, D, F, G, H, J, K

-## Setup 🎛️
-- Plug in your MIDI hardware, make sure your device can see it.
-- Give your browser access to your MIDI hardware.
-- If no hardware is detected, try reloading the page.

 ## Contributing 🤝
 Please consider helping out with feedback, finding bugs, or creating content.